Becoming a Dermatologist

 The College does not provide advice on areas for improvement for applicants wishing to re-apply.

-The highly competitive nature of selection for dermatology means that while many applicants could successfully complete the training, many will miss out on a training position.
+The highly competitive nature of selection for dermatology means that while many applicants could successfully complete the training, many will miss out on a training position due to the limited number of positions on offer.
 Our best advice is to look at the areas concentrated on in selection and ensure those competencies are demonstrated in every day work life.
 Even given all this, there may always be stronger candidates amongst the applicants for a particular year.